croessner/nauthilus-website/docs/installation/compiling.md

 The `register2fa` tag enables a registration endpoint for two-factor authentication, allowing you to add TOTP tokens to user accounts.

-### Notes on 2FA/WebAuthn

-- The 2FA (TOTP) and WebAuthn registration/UI flows are only compiled and registered when building with `-tags hydra`.
-- OAuth2/OIDC configuration (the `oauth2` section in the config file) has effect only in hydra builds.

 ## Next Steps